karepker/track-list-to-cue-sheet/README.md

 sheet], which is used to describe the tracks in a single audio/video file or disc.

-Personally, I use it to split a single audio track into its component tracks via some program like [mp3splt].
+Personally, I use it to generate a cue sheets to allow splitting of a single audio track into their component tracks using, e.g. [mp3splt].

 This script only supports tab separated value (tsv) track lists with the track name in column 1 (0-indexed) and elapsed time of the track in column 3.
 See